sebastien-relier/SangerQuant/README.md

 ## How to Customize Trace Appearance
 1. Show or Hide the Sequence
--Click on "Trace" in the menu.
+- Click on "Trace" in the menu.
--Check or uncheck the "Show_sequence" option to display or hide the sequence below the trace.
+- Check or uncheck the "Show_sequence" option to display or hide the sequence below the trace.
 2. Fill or Unfill the Area Under the Curve
--Click on "Trace" in the menu.
+- Click on "Trace" in the menu.
--Check or uncheck the "Fill" option to toggle the filled area under the curve.
+- Check or uncheck the "Fill" option to toggle the filled area under the curve.
-3.Adjust Peak Height
+3. Adjust Peak Height
--Use the left slider below the trace (on the right side) to increase or decrease peak height.
+- Use the left slider below the trace (on the right side) to increase or decrease peak height.
-4.Zoom In or Out
+4. Zoom In or Out
--Use the right slider below the trace (on the right side) to zoom in or out.
+- Use the right slider below the trace (on the right side) to zoom in or out.